AndreyKoudr/TCAD/README.md

 - 2.9 Surfaces : Bezier surface, a composite of Bezier patches
 - 2.10 Surfaces : point surface, a regilar net of points with linear interpolation between
 - 2.11 Surfaces : B-spline surface, interpolated and approximated, with and without clamping
+- 2.12 Surfaces : intersection of two, get intersection curve and two parametric curves for trimming
+- 2.13 Surfaces : intersect surface by plane, get intersection line and parametric curve for trimming
+- 2.14 Surfaces : create B-spline surface from any other surface

 Doing more tests for surfaces ...
 =================================